domac/kapok/README.md

    ./kapok [global options] command [command options] [arguments...]

 VERSION:
-   0.1.0
+   0.2.0

 COMMANDS:
    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    -k                   if keep-alives are disabled
-   --compress           if prevents sending the "Accept-Encoding: gzip" header
-   --hb                 open heartbreat watcher
-   --web                start the application in web
-   --port "9090"        the port for web application [$KAPOK_PORT]
-   --debug              open the debug mode
    -H                   the http headers sent to the target url
    -c "10"              number of concurrent connections to use
    -d "10"              duration of test in seconds
    -t "1000"            socket/request timeout in (ms)
    -m "GET"             http method
+   --compress           if prevents sending the "Accept-Encoding: gzip" header
+   --hb                 open heartbreat watcher, it need use --web first
+   --web                start the application in web
+   --port "9090"        the port for web application [$KAPOK_PORT]
+   --debug              open the debug mode
    --help, -h           show help
    --version, -v        print the version
 ```